obruendl/linux_driver_tutorial/doc/05_uio_driver.md

 A very small kernel module is required.
 It is only there to let the generic UIO driver know about the properties of the device (base address, interrupt number, etc.).

-The very basic code for this kernel module can be found in [[root]/uio_driver/fpga_base.c](../uio_driver/fpga_base.c).
+The code for this kernel module can be found in [[root]/uio_driver/fpga_base.c](../uio_driver/fpga_base.c).
 Note that the current version of the example code does not contain any interrupt support yet.

 ## 5. Compile Kernel Module